dtb-dataiku/elo/README.md

 # elo
 A collection of code for calculating ELO ratings based on a history of win-loss competitions between players

-## fight_elo.py
+## elo.py
-Calculates ELO rankings for MMA fighters
+Calculates ELO rankings for competitors